-Acupuncture releases endorphins – the body’s natural painkillers
+Acupuncture works by releasing your body’s natural painkillers

 Acupuncture and the body’s natural energy charge

-For further information on how Acupuncture works and on the above theories I encourage you to read “The Spark in the Machine” by Dr. Daniel Keown.
+For further information on how Acupuncture works I encourage you to read “The Spark in the Machine” by Dr. Daniel Keown.